-Department of Radiology, University of Illinois Hospital and Health Sciences System, Chicago, USA
+Department of Radiology, University of Illinois Hospital and Health Sciences System, Chicago, Illinois, USA

 Institute of Clinical Radiology and Nuclear Medicine, University Medical Center, Medical Faculty Mannheim, Heidelberg University, Mannheim, Germany

-Department of Radiology, St. John’s Medical Center, Tulsa, USA
+Department of Radiology, St. John’s Medical Center, Tulsa, Arizona, USA

 Diagn Interv Radiol ; : -

-Purpose: To quantify and compare awareness regarding radiation dose reduction within the Interventional Radiology (IR) and the Diagnostic Radiology (DR) communities.
+PURPOSE: We aimed to quantify and compare awareness regarding radiation dose reduction within the interventional radiology and diagnostic radiology communities.

-Materials and Methods: Abstracts accepted to the annual meetings of the Society of Interventional Radiology (SIR), the Cardiovascular and Interventional Radiological Society of Europe (CIRSE), the Radiological Society of North America (RSNA), and the European Congress of Radiology (ECR) between 2005-2015 were analyzed using the search terms “interventional/computed tomography” and “radiation dose/radiation dose reduction”.
-A PubMed query using the above-mentioned search terms for the years of 2005-2015 was performed.
+METHODS: Abstracts accepted to the annual meetings of the Society of Interventional Radiology (SIR), the Cardiovascular and Interventional Radiological Society of Europe (CIRSE), the Radiological Society of North America (RSNA), and the European Congress of Radiology (ECR) between 2005 and 2015 were analyzed using the search terms “interventional/computed tomography” and “radiation dose/radiation dose reduction”.
+A PubMed query using the above-mentioned search terms for the years of 2005–2015 was performed.

-Conclusion: The observed increase in the number of abstracts regarding radiation dose reduction in the IR community over the past 10 years has not mirrored the increased volume seen within DR, suggesting that increased education and discussion about this topic may be warranted.
+CONCLUSION: The observed increase in the number of abstracts regarding radiation dose reduction in the interventional radiology community over the past 10 years has not mirrored the increased volume seen within diagnostic radiology, suggesting that increased education and discussion about this topic may be warranted.